10 Lessons From A Psilocybin Mushroom Journey

 8. Mushrooms won’t help you love anyone less.

 You can’t leave behind anyone you truly love.
 No matter how hard you try, no matter how much time or distance you put between yourself and them, they’re going to be with you forever.
-Once someone has truly become part of your heart, you’re stuck with them, like it or not, no matter how much it hurts or how much you want to run, hide or deny it.
-You can push them away, but in doing so you’ll harm yourself greatly, because you’ll be trying to disown a part of yourself, which just creates more pain and internal conflict.
+Once someone has become part of your heart, you’re stuck with them, like it or not, no matter how much it hurts or how much you want to run, hide or deny it.
+You can push them away, but in doing so you’ll harm yourself greatly because you’ll be trying to disown a part of yourself, which just creates more pain and internal conflict.

 9. It really is all shits and giggles.